Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_apache_airflow/data_engineering_with_apache_airflow.md

 astro dev start
 ```

+Login to the Airflow UI the same way as before, and you should see a new dag called `dbt_snowpark`.
+Since we already set up our Snowflake connection before, we can just run this new DAG immediately by clicking its blue play button.
+Then, click on the DAG and open up its graph view to watch it run.
+It should look like the example below:

+After the DAG has finished running, select the `findbesthotel` and open its log file.
+If all has gone well, you'll see the most expensive hotel to stay at printed out for your convenience!

 <!-- ------------------------ -->
 ## Conclusion
 Duration: 1

 Congratulations!
-You have created your first Apache Airflow DAG with dbt, Snowflake, and Cosmos!
+You have created your first Apache Airflow DAG with dbt, Cosmos, Snowflake, and Snowpark!
 We encourage you to continue with your free trial by loading your own sample or production data and by using some of the more advanced capabilities of Airflow and Snowflake not covered in this lab.

 ### Additional Resources:
 - Join our [dbt community Slack](https://www.getdbt.com/community/) which contains more than 18,000 data practitioners today.
 We have a dedicated slack channel #db-snowflake to Snowflake related content.